-- Access only the minimum necessary PHI required to perform your job. - Protect paper records from theft, misplacement and unauthorized access. - Double check mail, faxes, emails containing PHI, so that the information doesn't go to unauthorized individuals.
+- Access only the minimum necessary PHI required to perform your job. - Protect paper records from theft, misplacement and unauthorized access. - Double check mail, faxes, and emails containing PHI, so that the information doesn't go to unauthorized individuals. - When sending PHI to emails outside of Helixmdx.com, ensure that the email is encrypted.